Canatuan mine: Rehabilitation

 As with most mining operations, rehabilitation activities are carried out progressively – with activities carried out each year to rehabilitate areas no longer active.
-These rehabilitation activities include rehabilitation of the small scale mining areas operated by others prior to the opening of the TVIRD mine.
+These rehabilitation activities include rehabilitation of the small-scale mining areas operated by others prior to the opening of the TVIRD mine.

-As of the end of Year 2009, approximately 39,300 trees were planted within and outside the MPSA.
+As of the end of the Year 2009, approximately 39,300 trees were planted within and outside the MPSA.
 This is 11,000 tree seedlings short of the 55,00 targeted for 2009.
 In addition to the trees planted, various grasses and shrubs were also planted.
-Some of the species of trees planted include income generating species such as rubber trees and mahogany.
+Some of the species of trees planted include income-generating species such as rubber trees and mahogany.

 In community consultations on closure planning fruit-bearing trees such as marang, lanzones, durian among others were requested.
-In this regard, an experimental study was initiated to identify heavy metal absorption potential of certain root crops on tailings surface and later determine whether these root crops are safe for human consumption.
+In this regard, an experimental study was initiated to identify the heavy metal absorption potential of certain root crops on tailings surface and later determine whether these root crops are safe for human consumption.
 The study will further determine the final land use plan of the Tailings impoundment areas.

 The Gossan Dam and Impoundment plus the Upper and Lower Tailings Dam Impoundments are no longer used for tailings disposal.
 Progressive Rehabilitation activities were initiated during the second half of Year 2008 include addition of soil cover material on top of the tailings at the Lower Tailings Dam while waiting for further tailings consolidation.
 In Year 2010, topsoil cover will be placed on the tailings surface in preparation for planting.
 Current progressive rehabilitation also includes closure of an overburden stockpile by establishing erosion control, coverage with non-acid drainage (NAG) material, and revegetation; and rehabilitation of parts of the Phase 1 mining area through erosion control, soil conditioning and revegetation.

 TVIRD's annual activities include progressive rehabilitation with the primary focus on slope stabilization and erosion control, revegetation and reforestation activities including soil conditioning and sediment control.